Saliba (name): Overview

 Historically, the Saliba family has been Antiochian Orthodox and of upper-middle and upper classes in their respective countries.
+Some members of the family converted to Islam and are today Muslim.
 Since Ottoman times, the majority of Salibas involved themselves in professional, political and cultural professions serving as mediators between their local communities and Muslim overlords.
 Today, many Salibas are prominent doctors, lawyers, bishops, media personalities, business owners, professors, writers and political activists.
-Based primarily in smaller towns such as Nazareth, Mandate Palestine and Bteghrine in Mount Lebanon, by the 1930s and 1940s, most families established themselves in cities in what's today Shefa-'Amr, Israel and Achrafieh, a neighborhood of Beirut.
-Since the Ottoman persecutions during the 1860 Mount Lebanon civil war, to the 1948 Palestinian exodus and Lebanese Civil War, various branches of the Saliba family have made their way abroad.
-Today, just as many Salibas live in the Middle East as those in the United States, Canada, Germany, France, Denmark, Australia and various countries in North Africa.
+Based primarily in smaller towns such as Nazareth, Mandate Palestine and Bteghrine in Mount Lebanon, by the 1930s and 1940s, most families established themselves in cities in what's today Shefa-'Amr, Palestine and Achrafieh, a neighborhood of Beirut.
+Since the Ottoman persecutions during the 1860 Mount Lebanon civil war, to the 1948 Palestinian expulsion and flight and Lebanese Civil War, various branches of the Saliba family have made their way abroad.
+Today, just as many Salibas live in the Middle East as those in the United States, Canada, Germany, France, Denmark, Australia, Brazil and various countries in North Africa.